simpleinjector/Documentation/source/ContainerRegisteredTypes.rst

 How to Fix Violations
 =====================

-Let components depend on an interface that described the contract that this concrete type implements and register that concrete type in the container by that interface.
+Let components depend on an interface that describe the contract that this concrete type implements and register that concrete type in the container by that interface.

 When to Ignore Warnings
 =======================